Concept video

 Considering elements of the process to include

-Through this project, we wanted to address the frequent rhetoric around refugees that perceives them as a threat.
+Through this project, we wanted to address the frequent rhetoric around refugees that presents them as a threat.
 Many people are unaware that the vetting process they undergo is already extreme, and can take 2-3 years to complete.

 Of the 11 steps of the official vetting process, we decided to include the following in our "vetting" process: